davesheinbein/ui-kit-modern/src/components/Navigation/Explanation.md

 ## Summary

-This folder provides a robust, unified navigation component system for all navbar, sidebar, tab, and menu needs in the UI Kit.
+This folder provides a robust, navigation component system for all navbar, sidebar, tab, and menu needs in the UI Kit.
 It is fully configuration-driven, supports a wide range of use cases, and is easy to extend and maintain.